WandThe Magic Wand and Other Operators

 forwards K: M h.

-{ applys* himpl_hwand_r (fun hh Fmap.empty). unfolds loc. xsimpl*. }
+{ applys* himpl_hwand_r (fun hh Fmap.empty). xsimpl*. }

-lets: hempty_inv K. unfolds loc. false.
+lets: hempty_inv K. false* Hh.

 Qed.

-As another tempting yet false property of the magic wand, consider the reciprocal entailment to the cancellation lemma, that is, H2 ==> H1 \* (H1 \−∗ H2).
+As another tempting yet false property of the magic wand, consider the converse of the cancellation lemma, that is, H2 ==> H1 \* (H1 \−∗ H2).
 It does not hold in general.
-As counter-example, consider H2 = \[] and H1 = \[False].
-The empty heap satisfies the left-hand side of the entailment, yet it does does not satisfy \[False] \* (\[False] \−∗ \[]), because there is no way to establish False out of thin air.
+As a counter-example, consider H2 = \[] and H1 = \[False].
+The empty heap satisfies the left-hand side of the entailment, but it does does not satisfy \[False] \* (\[False] \−∗ \[]), because there is no way to establish False out of thin air.

 Lemma not_himpl_hwand_r_inv_reciprocal : H1 H2,